SyedAhmedCU/newsbot/README.md

 # 📰 NewsBot

-**NewsBot** is a cloud-native full-stack application that fetches top news headlines, summarizes them using generative AI (Gemini), and displays them in a simple web UI.
-The project demonstrates modern DevOps practices including CI/CD, containerization, and cloud infrastructure using AWS.
+**NewsBot** is a streamlined application that fetches news from RSS feeds, scrapes content, summarizes it using Gemini AI, and presents it through a simple web interface.

 ---